 - Uncovered areas tend to be sparsely populated.

 - The western U.S. has more areas lacking coverage than the rest of the U.S.

 At first glance, it looks like AT&T’s map shows more coverage than Verizon’s map.
 However, AT&T’s national-level map appears to smooth out small areas lacking coverage.
 Some areas that are solid blue on the national map show patches of white (indicating no coverage) as you hone in on smaller regions.

 Speaking broadly, AT&T tends to charge slightly less than Verizon for comparable plans.
-However, I strongly suggest potential subscribers check the prices they’d pay with each carrier.
-There are a lot of exceptions to the general trend.
+However, I suggest potential subscribers check the prices they’d pay with each carrier.
+There are exceptions to the general trend.